23 Jul How to adapt content, from intelligent resizing to mobile ready hero images

 Brands need a tool that allows them to automate the process of rendering content that will always load quickly and look great, no matter the platform.
 An intelligent tool that can meet customer demands for better and faster omnichannel experiences, while employees can focus on designing the core content.

 Digital eXperience Management (DXM) or Customer eXperience Management helps solve these image transformation and delivery challenges.
 It’s a technology that allows you to create content once and easily reuse it for multiple channels and devices.
+A technology to adapt content.
 By automatically serving multiple variants from a single master asset, it allows you to eliminate all the guesswork and repetitive workflow involved in resizing and cropping your images.

 In other words, it makes your media dynamic: you create and store the original file in your central media library (SSOT), your Digital Asset Management (DAM) will generate all the renditions requested and the Digital Experience Management tool will dynamically and intelligently deliver the most appropriate version for any screen and user.
 And if you are looking to publish your content to social networks, you’ll never have to waste time searching for the correct image specifications because they will be resized and cropped based on predefined settings.
 This puts a “create once, and publish everywhere” workflow at the heart of the solution.